ros2/design/articles/ros2_dds_security.md

 #### Directory tree of all security files

-RCL supports finding security files in one directory that is within the root context directory structure corresponding to the fully-qualified path of every context.
+RCL supports finding security files in one directory that is within the root `contexts` directory structure corresponding to the fully-qualified path of every context.
 For example, for the `/front/camera` context, the directory structure would look like:

     <root>